 Self-Drive: New Chitose Airport to Niseko Ski Resort

 November has ended, and the ski season has just begun!
 That means it is the time of year again, where skiers and snowboarders from all over the world come to Hokkaido to visit the world-famous Niseko ski resort.
 Now you’re probably wondering “what makes it so great?
 Why would anyone fly that far just to ski?”
-Well, to properly answer your question, I decided to go and see for myself.
-And let me tell you, it was a life changer!
+Well, to answer your question simply, it’s because the snow in Niseko is like any other in the world!

 New Chitose Airport and picking up the rental car